-Morgan Community College currently employs fulltime faculty in the ECE and EDU disciplines along with multiple parttime faculty to help teach the required courses.
-MCC is prepared to hire additional fulltime faculty as warranted by student enrollment.
+Morgan Community College currently employs a fulltime faculty in the EDU discipline and multiple parttime faculty to help teach the required courses.
+MCC is prepared to hire another fulltime faculty as warranted by student enrollment.

 Also, the plan is to collaborate with our Rural College Consortium partners to offer courses through the consortium.